T:0151 921 7099

 Sarah specialises in more complex failure to remove/protect claims.
 She was involved in a successful high profile reported defence of a failure to remove claim for a local authority which decided the standards test that social workers/local authorities should meet.
+This test remains.
 Sarah also defends cases involving foster placements/failed adoptions, abuse at pre-school facilities and cases concerning vulnerable adults.
 She also advises on safeguarding issues and procedure.

 Legal 500 United Kingdom Recommended Lawyer – Sarah is recommended for local authority abuse - she is a ‘very experienced litigator who identifies the issues at an early stage and is able to get the best outcome for her clients either through settlement or where the claim has merit by taking the case to trial’.

 Sarah became a member of the FOIL Public Sector Focus team in 2018.